2023 Smith Postdoctoral Fellowship in Conservation Research

-- Defining frontiers and leading the future of conservation biology;
+- Defining frontiers and leading the future of conservation science;

-- Developing the future world leaders in conservation biology research and application through training and mentorship;
+- Developing the future world leaders in conservation research and application through training and mentorship;

-- Building coalitions of organizations and partnerships to support conservation biology;
+- Building coalitions of organizations and partnerships to support conservation science;

 - Supporting and encouraging high-potential individuals to accept risk as a component of change and leadership and thus make significant change in the world.

-These Fellowships enable outstanding early-career scientists based at a United States institution to improve and expand their research skills while directing their efforts towards problems of pressing conservation concern for the United States.
-Individuals who want to better link conservation science and theory with pressing policy and management applications.
-We envision that the cadre of scientists supported by the Smith Fellows Program eventually will assume leadership positions across the field of conservation science.
+These Fellowships provide support for outstanding early-career scientists from around the globe based at a United States institution to improve and expand their research skills while directing their efforts towards problems of pressing conservation concern for the United States.
+Individuals who want to better link conservation science and theory with policy and management are encouraged to apply.
+We envision that the cadre of scientists supported by the Smith Fellows Program will eventually assume leadership positions across the field of conservation science.
 The Program is funded by the Cedar Tree Foundation, founded by Dr. David H. Smith, and administered by the Society For Conservation Biology.
 The Smith Fellows Program and its administrative host, the Society for Conservation Biology, are committed to equity, inclusion and diversity and invites individuals who bring a diversity of culture, experience and ideas to apply.

-To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2014.
+To be eligible individuals must have completed their doctorate within the past five years or by the time the award is made in 2023 (September 2023 latest).
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

 Fellows are employed either by their sponsoring academic institution or conservation organization, typically the location of either their academic or practitioner mentor.
 The Program will provide up to 5% of the total direct costs as overhead reimbursement to the host organization.
 Second-year renewal of the fellowship is contingent upon satisfactory progress (including but not limited to participation in Program sponsored retreats) as well as timely completion of first-year activity and financial reports.

-Literature cited is not included in the 8-page limit.
-Research approaches may include comparative studies, synthetic analyses across sites, experimentation or observational studies, applied modeling, or any combination.
-Proposed research may include intensive work at one site, work at multiple sites, or comparative evaluations of studies by other scientists across many sites.
-In all cases, the central questions of the inquiry must be clearly articulated.
-Proposed study sites must be noted; an explanation of how the results will inform conservation practice is required.
 The research plan (excluding literature cited) must not under any circumstances exceed 8 pages.
 Font size must be at least 11 point; margins must be at least 2.5 cm; line spacing must be at least 1.5.
-The cover letter, literature cited, personal statement, and curriculum vitae are not included in the 8-page limit for the research plan.
+The cover letter, title page, literature cited, personal statement, and curriculum vitae are not included in the 8-page limit for the research plan.
 Deviations from these requirements may be grounds for disqualification.